OcNOS SP : Layer 3 Guide : Bidirectional Forwarding Detection Configuration : BFD Support on LAG Interface

 bfd session software

-Use this command to create a bfd session operated by control plane (This implies that the bfd TX/RX is operated in the control plane)
+Use this command to create a BFD session operated by control plane (This implies the BFD TX or RX is operated in the control plane).

 Command Syntax